arceusVen1/openDS18B20/readme.md

 *********************************************************************

-The first start of the software will create a config.json file in /home/pi (feel free to ajust this folder) and ask for an adress email as well as a password for it.
+The first start of the software will create a config.json file in /home/pi (feel free to ajust this folder) and ask for an address email as well as a password for it.

 This can manually modified later of course by running the program :